DonWachsmalstift/Diamond/logbooks/dayshift_2/dayshift_2.md

   --> thermocouple needs to be set to an estimated 250 °C for cooling down to have 350 °C --> reprogrammed by Benjamin and Felix

-7:42 data collection started for cooling down
+**7:42** data collection started for cooling down "Cool down to catalysis" #55379

-technician came in at 7:52 to refill cryocooler
+> technician came in at 7:52 to refill cryo to 70 %